spacepocket1985/spacepocket1985/README.md

 # Hi, I'm Aliaksandr👋

 🎓 **Professional Experience**
-Frontend Developer with 3 years of experience in creating engaging, responsive web applications.
+I am a Frontend Developer with over a year of experience in developing engaging and responsive web applications, ensuring top-notch performance and compatibility.
+Currently, I am actively studying Node and Next.js.
-Committed to high-quality solutions and efficient delivery.
 🤝 **Collaboration**
 Strong collaborative skills, working effectively with teams, stakeholders, and clients.
 📚 **Continuous Learning**